JoseLuiSS0/Physics-Informed-Neural-Network-ODE/README.md

 The full explanation, derivations, and implementation details are included inside the Jupyter notebook

 Notebook originally developed and executed in Kaggle

+## How to run

+This project was developed in Kaggle.
+To run locally:

+pip install -r requirements.txt jupyter notebook physics-informed-neural-network-pinn.ipynb